 - Build community and brand authority.
 By sharing quality content with your targeted audience on social media, you can organically boost your connections with the community and showcase your position as an expert in the field.
 A strong presence on social media can also help expose your firm to new networks of people—and potential clients.

 - Give your clients another way to find your firm.
 Being online and on social media in a professional content also makes it easier for clients to find your law firm.
-As mentioned previously, the easier you are to find online, the more potential for new clients to seek you out and go to your firm’s website—which is key to successful law firm marketing.

 Read our guide for more tips on social media for law firms.